-Indication Function Description .↑ A 70 ADS-B enabled.
+Indication Function Description .↑ A 70 ADS-B active.
 Letter "A" appears in white color.
-ADS-B out function is active and transmitting messages. .↑ A 7() ADS-B enabled.
+ADS-B out function is active and transmitting messages. .↑ A 7() ADS-B active.
 Letter "A" appears in yellow color.
-ADS-B out function is active but not transmitting messages.
-ADS-B enabled.
+ADS-B out function is active, but no messages are sent because there is no information about valid position data yet.
+ADS-B active.
 Letter "A" appears in red color.
-ADS-B out function is active and transmitting type ZERO position messages or no position messages due to missing position data (longitude, altitude, latitude). .1 70 ADS-B disabled.
+ADS-B out function is active and transmitting type ZERO position messages or no position messages due to missing position data (longitude, latitude, altitude). .1 70 ADS-B inactive.
 No letter "A" displayed.
 No ADS-B data is transmitted.

-Figure 11: ADS-B Indication
+Table 4: ADS-B Indication Symbols